Good question, and the answer is clear, based on one biblical truth. Other questions are included here, as well.

 Objection: Two natures in one person?
 That’s ridiculous!

 Reply: No, it is not ridiculous.
 We can catch only a glimpse—merely an imperfect glimpse—when a person is born again and receives the Spirit.
 At that moment, he partakes of a divine nature (2 Pet.
 1:4).
 Now the believer enjoys the Spirit of God living in him, but he still has his (sinful) human nature—all in one person named Joe.
-The big difference is that Joe is not fully God, but received his divine nature.
+The big difference is that Joe is not truly and fully God, but received a share of the divine nature.
 His human nature is still sinful.
-On the other side, Jesus is fully God, he never received his divine nature, for he always had it from eternity past.
+On the other side, Jesus is truly God, and he never received his divine nature, for he always had it from eternity past.
 And his human nature was not sinful.

 To answer the question about hunger and fatigue directly: No, God did not get tired or hungry, but Jesus did in his human nature and natural, physical body.